rand3289/OutNet/readme.md

 https://en.wikipedia.org/wiki/Communication_protocol
 https://en.wikipedia.org/wiki/Open_source

 The alternative to private discovery protocols and domain names is the N3+1 (pronounced net one).
-N3+1 is an open source distributed service directory communication (network) protocol.
+N3+1 is an open source distributed service directory network protocol.
 It is designed to find conventional or distributed (P2P) services on the internet.
 Services such as web pages, game servers, ftp servers, messengers, forums, video conferences, P2P and distributed services.
 Another goals of N3+1 is to decentralize the internet making it resistant to control and sensorship.
 N3+1 provides anonymity.
 Instead of a domain or a user name, a public key  is used to identify you, your services and services provided by others.
 Public key is generated locally.
 Your real name is no longer needed to provide or consume services on the internet.
 Your IP address however will be visible to the world unless used in conjunction with a VPN.

 Reading further requires understanding of the following concepts:
 https://en.wikipedia.org/wiki/Distributed_hash_table